Southside Railroad (Virginia): American Civil War

 The Southside Railroad from Petersburg west was a vital resource for the Confederacy as a supply line for Richmond and Petersburg during the American Civil War (1861–1865).
 Beyond the lines of battle until the war's last year, the principal damage it suffered was the financial weakness caused by Confederate compensation policies and currency.
 The Confederate States Army destroyed most of the rail around Petersburg.
-Half of the eight mile City Point Railroad, was completely removed and another two miles was beyond repair.
-Only two and a half miles from Petersburg was the track even salvageable.
+Half of the eight-mile City Point Railroad was completely removed and another two miles were beyond repair.
+Only two-and-a-half miles from Petersburg was the track even salvageable.

 The United States Army rebuilt it.
 Lieutenant General Ulysses S. Grant requested a railroad to help with supplies for the Siege of Petersburg, knowing from past experience that it would be needed.
 Grant empowered Mr. C. L. McAlpine, engineer of construction and repairs, to rebuild the City Point to Petersburg Railroad, as soon as the fighting moved elsewhere.
 McAlpine commenced operations when he arrived on June 18, 1864.

 The City Point Railroad portion of the Southside Railroad was of great value to the Union forces during the Siege of Petersburg in 1864-65.
 General Grant used and extended it to move supplies and troops from the port at City Point to the area south and east of Petersburg, operating it as a U.S. Military Railroad.
 In the last year of the Civil War, the U.S. Government rebuilt ten miles of tracks, a hospital and a bakery on the Southside Railroad and rebuilt trestle bridges.